avantrec/soco-cli/README.md

 ## Alternative Discovery

-Soco CLI depends on the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.
+By default, Soco CLI uses the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.

 Soco CLI also provides an alternative discovery process, which works by scanning the network(s) to which your device is attached, and generating and saving a list of Sonos speaker names and other speaker information.